John Wise

 Professor John Wise uses numerical simulations to study the formation and evolution of galaxies and their black holes.
 He is one of the lead developers of the community-driven, open-source astrophysics code Enzo and has vast experience running state-of-the-art simulations on the world’s largest supercomputers.
 He received his B.S. in Physics from the Georgia Institute of Technology in 2001.
 He then studied at Stanford University, where he received his Ph.D. in Physics in 2007.
 He went on to work at NASA’s Goddard Space Flight Center just outside of Washington, DC as a NASA Postdoctoral Fellow.
 Then in 2009, he was awarded the prestigious Hubble Fellowship which he took to Princeton University before arriving at Georgia Tech in 2011, coming back home after ten years roaming the nation.
 Professor Wise obtained tenure in 2016 and was promoted to Full Professor in 2021.
 He was appointed the Director of the Center for Relativistic Astrophysics in 2022, where he leads the 11 astrophysics faculty in the School of Physics, 12 PhD researchers, and approximately 40 graduate students.

-NOTE (August 2024): My research group is full.
-I will not be accepting any new undergraduate researchers in the 2024-25 academic year.
+NOTE (September 2025): My research group is currently full.
 I will not be accepting any new graduate students for the next few years, unless independently funded, like the NSF GRFP.
+For undergrads, I accept applications (link to be posted in Feb-Mar) for researchers in the late Spring, who start in the Fall.

 (Publication list from NASA ADSarXiv, and Google Scholar)